deutschebank/fluxnova-docs-manual/content/user-guide/cdi-java-ee-integration/contextual-programming-model.md

 # Work with @BusinessProcessScoped beans

-Using Camunda CDI, the lifecycle of a bean can be bound to a process instance.
+Using Flowave CDI, the lifecycle of a bean can be bound to a process instance.
 To this extent, a custom context implementation is provided, namely the `BusinessProcessContext`.
 Instances of `BusinessProcessScoped` beans are stored as process variables in the current process instance.
 On deployment, beans annotated with `BusinessProcessScoped` are validated for being "passivation capable", which means that they must implement the `Serializable` interface, and their references (dependencies) must be "passivation capable" as well.
 You can read more about the